 Most of us think of Momondo as a travel search engine, and that’s true.
 It’s beloved among all those other travel sites for its price calendar display, which quickly displays the best deals for your flight search.

 But this isn’t an ordinary online travel agency (OTA).
 It’s a particular type of search engine known in the travel world as a “metasearch” engine.
+In layman’s terms?
+It’s an OTA of OTAs or a search engine of search engines.

 Some of us may wonder why these metasearch sites are necessary when there are big OTAs such as Priceline and Expedia.
 BUT!